 Introducing Waldorf Education and unique ways of integrating art in the classroom.
-This video is made for University of Florida, History of Teaching Art class.
+This video is made for the University of Florida, History of Teaching Art class.

 University of Florida